lindosystems/lindoapi.jl/README.md

 ## Introduction

 The Julia package Lindoapi.jl offers two ways to interface with the Lindo API.
-The first way to interface with the API is through the soft wrapper that allows users to directly call the functions implemented in the Lindo API.
+The first way to interface with the API is through the soft wrapper that allows Julia users to directly call the functions implemented in the Lindo API.
 The second way to interface with the API is with the JuMP.jl package.
-Both ways of interfacing have their strengths calling Lindo API functions directly using the soft wrapper is more efficient with computation speed and memory use while using the JuMP interface allows for much more natural expression of a model.
+Both ways of interfacing have their strengths.
+Calling LINDO API functions directly using the soft wrapper is more efficient with computation speed and memory use while using the JuMP interface allows for much more natural expression of a model.

-## Downloading Lindo API
+## Downloading LINDO API

-Before adding the Lindoapi package please [download](https://www.lindo.com/index.php/ls-downloads/try-lindo-api) the API See the [manual](https://www.lindo.com/downloads/PDF/API.pdf) for operating system specific downloading instructions and keep as a reference for the available API functions.
+Before adding the Lindoapi package please [download](https://www.lindo.com/index.php/ls-downloads/try-lindo-api) the API See the [manual](https://www.lindo.com/downloads/PDF/API.pdf) for operating system specific downloading instructions and keep as a reference for the available LINDO API functions.

 ## Installing Lindoapi.jl

-The Julia library needs to know where the Lindo API is stored.
+The Julia library needs to know where the LINDO API is stored.
 To do so create an environment variable named. ```LINDOAPI_HOME```.
 ### Using Windows
 On the command line
 ```dos
 > set LINDOAPI_HOME="c:/lindoapi"
 ```
-Or in julia
+Or in Julia
 ```julia
 ENV["LINDOAPI_HOME"] = "c:/lindoapi"
 ```